 PAREF Southcrest's belief in providing integral education is a significant aspect of its educational philosophy.
 By addressing all aspects of the human person, including the physical, social-emotional, intellectual, moral, and spiritual dimensions, the school aims to offer a well-rounded and comprehensive education to its students.
-Here's a breakdown of what this holistic approach to education entails:
+Here's what our holistic approach to education looks like in action: